-The 3DM-GX5-45 sensor housing is rated for indoor use only, unless used inside a protective enclosure.
+The 3DM-GX5-35 sensor housing is rated for indoor use only, unless used inside a protective enclosure.
 When using the internal GNSS receiver, the GNSS antenna connector on the side of the sensor must be accessible.
-The connector and cable must be non-magnetic.
-The MMCX to SMA adapter cable supplied with all 3DM-GX5-45 is non-magnetic.

 The sensor has two mounting tabs with holes for fastening.
 Mounting screws should be brass or 300 Series stainless steel.
 Nylon washers and thread-lock are recommended.
 There are two additional holes used for precise alignment with 2mm dowel pins.
 One of the holes is slotted to allow for relaxed pin positioning accuracy.
-The sensor can be mounted in any orientation, as required for the application (see Sensor Reference Frames on page 29).
-The axes are labeled on the face of the sensor for reference, and the sensor measurement origin is shown in the sensor dimensional drawing (see Sensor Dimensions and Origin on page 69).
+The sensor can be mounted in any orientation, as required for the application (see Sensor Reference Frames on page 24).
+The axes are labeled on the face of the sensor for reference, and the sensor measurement origin is shown in the sensor dimensional drawing (see Sensor Dimensions and Origin on page 51).

-Figure 34 - Mounting the Sensor
+Figure 24 - Mounting the Sensor